jstarcher/jenkins-monitor/USAGE.md

 - Verify your username and password/API token
 - Ensure the job name matches exactly (case-sensitive)
 - Check that your Jenkins user has permission to view the jobs
+ - If your job lives in folders use a slash-separated path (e.g. `folder/subfolder/job`); the monitor converts these into the required `/job/.../api/json` path

 ### "Failed to send email"